buffetboy2001/cca_robotics_2024/README.md

 Challenge build: build a 2DOF robot that grips a ball and lifts it over a wall.
 The arm may not be on a vehicle; it must be stationary.

+**Uncategorized Content**:

+- the students are interested in building the rubik's cube sorter in the activity book.
+Need to figure out where this fits.

 ## Module: Playing with Machine Learning

 Using just lego elements, we'll dive into ML to learn how this is helpful in robots designed for manufacturing tasks.